 The terms "software product" and "software component" are used to designate different levels of software decomposition.
 Software products are normally made of several software components and sub-components (see definition in [ECSS-Q-80] clause 3.2.28).
 As an example, the criticality analysis at system level classifies the thermal control software and the star tracker software of a satellite as software products of criticality category B. Each of these software products is made of several components, and not necessarily all of them contribute to the overall product’s criticality.

 The software-level criticality classification is principally meant to identify which software components are critical, i.e. which software components can fail in such a way to cause, or contribute to cause, critical failures at system level.
 This allows to focus the project effort on those critical components.
-In accordance with [ECSS-E-40] and [ECSS-Q-80] requirements, the critical software components are subjected to more demanding engineering and product assurance activities (e.g. Independent Software Verification and Validation) which would normally be very expensive, in terms of budget, manpower and time, if applied to the whole software product.
+In accordance with [ECSS-E-40] and [ECSS-Q-80] requirements, the critical software components are subjected to more demanding engineering and product assurance activities (e.g. Independent Software Verification and Validation) that would normally be very expensive, in terms of budget, manpower and time, if applied to the whole software product.
 With reference to the example above, the software-level criticality classification can result in categorizing e.g. only one component of the star tracker software, in charge of bootstrap and memory management, as software of criticality category B, thereby reducing significantly the effort spent to comply with the project requirements applicable to critical software, if compared with the system-level result "star tracker software = software of criticality category B".

 Figure 5-4 - Software-level software criticality classification

-[ECSS-Q-80] clause 6.2.2.3 requires that the criticality classification of software is performed by applying a set of methods and techniques that are identified by the supplier and agreed with the customer.
+[ECSS-Q-80] clause 6.2.2.3 requires that the criticality classification of software be performed by applying a set of methods and techniques that are identified by the supplier and agreed with the customer.
 Guidance for the selection and application of suitable methods and techniques at software development stages is provided in section 6.

-[ECSS-Q-80] clause 6.2.2.4 requires that, once the critical software has been identified, the supplier endeavours to reduce the number of critical software components, by applying suitable engineering techniques.
+[ECSS-Q-80] clause 6.2.2.4 requires that, once the critical software has been identified, the supplier endeavour to reduce the number of critical software components, by applying suitable engineering techniques.
 Less critical components means less effort spent in risk mitigation measures.

-For this concept to hold, [ECSS-Q-80] clause 6.2.3.1 requires that measures are defined and implemented to avoid propagation of failures between software components of different criticality (see [ECSS-Q-80] clause 6.2.3.1; [Ozarin]).
-If it cannot be prevented that a failure of a software component initially classified as non-critical (based on the analysis of its functional failures) propagates to a software component classified as critical, then both software components are classified to the criticality category of the critical one.
+For this concept to hold, [ECSS-Q-80] clause 6.2.2.10 requires that measures be defined and implemented to prevent software components of lower criticality from causing failures of software components of higher criticality (see [ECSS-Q-80] clause 6.2.2.5; [Ozarin]).
+If it cannot be prevented that a certain behaviour of a software component, initially classified as non-critical (based on the analysis of its functional failures), causes a software component classified as critical to fail, then both software components are classified to the criticality category of the critical one.